yadenis/DCO-Comment-Attachment/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.2 =
+* Fixed display of empty allowed types if the website administrator has forbidden the upload of all extensions of this type. (thank you @nunofrsilva)

 = 1.1.1 =
 * Added filters for the attachment field customization